ethhub-io/ethhub/using-ethereum/running-a-node/parity.md

 For running a compiled binary downloaded from the official Github releases page, no system dependencies are required.

 ## Running
-By default, the parity client syncs the Ethereum Blockchain completely from a snapshot downloaded from peers and includes features such as auto-updating.
+By default, the Parity client syncs the Ethereum Blockchain completely from a snapshot downloaded from peers and includes features such as auto-updating.

 To disable downloading a snapshot from peers, use `--no-warp`; this saves a few GB of storage but takes longer to sync.